Merge-of-Thought Distillation: Experiments Setup

-We fine-tune QWEN3-8B, QWEN3-14B, and QWEN3-30-A3B \citep{yang2025qwen3} as base models across all experiments.
-We use a initial learning rate of 1e-5 and a global training batch size of 64.
-We evaluate the capabilities of the model in mathematical reasoning using AIME24 \citep{math-ai2024aime} and AIME25 \citep{aime25}.

-For MOT, the base model alternates training on each of the four STD corpora for 50 steps and then performs a merge; this constitutes one merge round.
-We run 5 merge rounds in total and report the best-performing round as the final MOT result; For STD and MTD baselines, to ensure fairness, we train for 250 steps in total and save a checkpoint every 50 steps.
+\textbf{Training Configuration.} We fine-tune Qwen3-8B, Qwen3-14B, and Qwen3-30-A3B \citep{yang2025Qwen3} as base models across all experiments.
+For MoT, the base model alternates training on each of the four STD corpora for 50 steps and then performs a merge; this constitutes one merge round.
+We run 5 merge rounds in total and report the best-performing round as the final MoT result; For STD and MTD baselines, to ensure fairness, we train for 250 steps in total and save a checkpoint every 50 steps.
 We also report the best-performing checkpoint as the final result.
 More details are provided in the Appendix~\ref{app:ablation1}.
+We evaluate the capabilities of the model in mathematical reasoning using AIME24 \citep{math-ai2024aime} and AIME25 \citep{aime25}.
+All AIME scores are 16-run averages.

-\section{Multi-teacher distillation and MOT yield substantial gains}
+\section{Multi-teacher distillation and MoT yield substantial gains}